AldusD/fastmanagement-demo-api/README.md

 - OOP and Java basics
 - CD/CI circtuits deploying from a Dockerfile

-  This Read.me file will be updated with instructions to run in dev enviroment and API docs (as soos as the full version is released).
+  This Readme.md file will be updated with instructions to run in dev enviroment and API docs (as soos as the full version is released).